 Special Education Programs

-Special Education at Linn-Mar CSD is designed to provide specially designed instruction and related services to eligible students with a disability.
-We pride our selves on the quality and continuum of special education programs offered throughout the district.
+Special Education in the Linn-Mar Community School District is designed to provide specially designed instruction and related services to eligible students with a disability.
+We pride ourselves on the quality and continuum of special education programs offered throughout the district.
 General education and special education teachers work collaboratively to provide an appropriate education in the least restrictive environment.

-IDEA entitles every student to a Free and Appropriate Public Education (FAPE) in the least restrictive environment (LRE) through their local school district from age 3 to age 21.
-To ensure a FAPE, a team of professionals from the school district meet with the student’s parents/guardians to identify the student’s unique educational needs, to develop annual goals for the student, and to determine the placement, program modification, testing accommodations, and other special services that the student needs.
+IDEA entitles every student to a free and appropriate public education (FAPE) in the least restrictive environment (LRE) through their local school district from ages 3 to 21.
+To ensure a FAPE, a team of professionals from the district meet with the student’s parents/guardians to identify the student’s unique educational needs, to develop annual goals for the student, and to determine the placement, program modification, testing accommodations, and other special services the student needs.
 These decisions are recorded in a written Individualized Educational Program (IEP).
 The school is required to develop and implement an IEP that meets the standards of federal and state educational agencies.

-All student’s with a disability have the opportunity to be educated with non-disabled peers, to the greatest extent appropriate.
-Determining a student’s least restrictive environment is the responsibility of the student’s IEP team.
+All students with a disability have the opportunity to be educated with non-disabled peers, to the greatest extent appropriate.
+Determining a student’s least restrictive environment (LRE) is the responsibility of the student’s IEP team.